DinisNunes/PersistentClass/README.md

 # PersistentClass

-The existing report is about using Persistent Class.
+The code on the existing report file (report.txt) is about using Persistent Class.

 Creating a persistent object: